-These data were constructed based on a stratified random sample with households as the primary sampling unit.
-A stratified random sample is used to ensure that the sample of households matches Census-based demographic and geographic targets.
+sample of households matches Census-based demographic and geographic targets.
 One function of the design is to allow description of 8 major markets for cross-market comparisons.
-26

 The strata for 1998 and 1999 are based on six cities (ACNielsen major markets) Atlanta, Baltimore/Washington, Chicago, Los Angeles, New York, and San Antonio.
 All other households fall into one of four census regions: East, Central, South, and West.